putrirsw/Build-a-Chatbot-to-Analyze-PDF-Files-using-LLM/README.md

 --------------------------------------------------------

 ## Key learning objectives of this project include:
-By completing this project, you will:
-1. Understand the basics of LangChain and generative AI applications that use LLM.
+- Understand the basics of langchain and AI applications
-2. Set up a development environment for building a chatbot using Python Flask framework.
+- Set up a development environment for building an assistant using Python Flask
+- Implement PDF upload functionality to allow the assistant to understand file input from users
-3. Utilize LangChain to integrate the chatbot with the LLM model that gives a high level of intelligence and the ability to understand and respond to user requests.
+- Integrate the assistant with OpenAI’s GPT-3 model to give it a high level of intelligence and the ability to understand and respond to user requests
+- (Optional) Understand how to deploy the PDF assistant to a web server for use by a wider audience

 ## Skill will Learn
 - Python